 2. Revealing Inefficiencies

-Timekeeping software not only tracks the billable time that isn’t billed, but it reveals what lawyers spend their time doing.
+Legal time tracking software not only tracks the billable time that isn’t billed, but it reveals what lawyers spend their time doing.
 Many law firms have lawyers spending time on non-legal business activities, such as marketing, accounting, and administration.

 If the digital time tracking shows a lot of time spent on non-billable activities, leading to a loss of revenue, a law firm can outsource those activities.
 For example, law firms can hire an accountant, administrative assistant, or marketing professional for in-house work, or delegate tasks to contract workers during busy periods.

-3. Improved Billing Accuracy
+3. Improve Billing Accuracy

 Lawyers at both boutique and large law firms typically bill by the hour, but the time spent on client cases doesn’t always consider face-to-face meetings with defined timeframes or scheduled phone calls that run over.